ska-telescope/developer.skatelescope.org/src/development/containerisation-standards.rst

 * The SKA will endeavour to support only one OS base per image as the practice of multi-OS bases does not strictly follow Semantic Versioning, and creates considerable maintenance overhead.
 * Within the SKA hosted Continuous Integration infrastructure, all production images are kept indefinitely.
 * Images with debuging tools, profilers, and any tools not essential to the running of the target application should be contained in a derivative image that is named explicitly ``dev`` eg: ``tango-example/powersupply-dev:1.13.2``.
-* All images should be stored in a Docker v2 Registry API compliant repository, protected by HTTPS, and authentication.
+* All images should be stored in a Docker v2 Registry API compliant repository, protected by HTTPS.
 * All containerised software used within the SKA, will be served out of the hosted repository service.